-During the Barak Government of 1999-2001, Mr. Levy worked in the Israeli Prime Minister's Office as special adviser and head of Jerusalem Affairs, following which Mr. Levy worked as senior policy adviser to then Israeli Minister of Justice, Yossi Beilin.
-In this capacity he was responsible for coordinating policy on various issues including peace negotiations, civil and human rights, and the Palestinian minority in Israel.
-Mr. Levy was a member of the official Israeli delegation to the Taba negotiations with the Palestinians in January 2001, and previously served on the Israeli negotiating team to the "Oslo B" Agreement from May to September 1995, under Prime Minister Yitzhak Rabin.
+During the Barak government of 1999-2001, Daniel worked in the Israeli prime minister's office as special adviser and head of Jerusalem Affairs, following which he worked as senior policy adviser to then Israeli minister of justice, Yossi Beilin.
+In this capacity, he was responsible for co-ordinating policy on various issues, including peace negotiations, civil and human rights, and the Palestinian minority in Israel.
+Daniel was also a member of the official Israeli delegation to the Taba negotiations with the Palestinians in January 2001 and previously served on the Israeli negotiating team to the "Oslo B" agreement from May to September 1995 under Prime Minister Yitzhak Rabin.
 He also served as the lead Israeli drafter of the Geneva Initiative, a joint Israeli-Palestinian effort that suggests a detailed model for a peace agreement to end the Israeli-Palestinian conflict.
-From 2003 to 2004, he worked as an analyst for the International Crisis Group Middle East Program.
+From 2003-2004, Daniel worked as an analyst for the International Crisis Group's Middle East Program.

-Mr. Levy received a Bachelors and Masters with Honors from King's College, Cambridge; he was awarded prizes in Social and Political Science.
-He left the UK for Israel in 1991 when elected Chair of the World Union of Jewish Students in Jerusalem, a position he served in from 1991 to 1994, after which he enlisted for a year of military service in the Israeli Defense Forces as a non-commissioned officer.
-In the late 1990’s, Levy was Projects Director for the Economic Co-operation Foundation, a policy planning think tank in Tel Aviv, mainly engaging in Track II diplomatic initiatives.
-He has published extensively in a broad range of publications.
+Daniel received a BA and MA with honours from King's College, Cambridge, where he was awarded prizes in social and political science.
+He left the UK for Israel in 1991 when he was elected chair of the World Union of Jewish Students in Jerusalem, a position he served in from 1991-1994, after which he enlisted for a year of military service in the Israeli Defense Forces as a non-commissioned officer.
+In the late 1990s, Daniel was projects director for the Economic Co-operation Foundation, a policy-planning think-tank in Tel Aviv, mainly engaging in Track II diplomatic initiatives.

-Levy is a founding editor of the Middle East Channel at foreignpolicy.com.
-He has written for a number of publications, is a regular Middle East commentator on TV and radio, including with BBC, CNN, PBS, and Al Jazeera and maintains an occasional blog at www.prospectsforpeace.com.
+Daniel is a founding editor of the Middle East Channel at foreignpolicy.com.
+He has written extensively for a number of publications, is a regular Middle East commentator on TV and radio, including for the BBC, CNN, PBS, and Al Jazeera, and writes an occasional blog post at www.prospectsforpeace.com.